Multiplexed SiPM Readout of Plastic Scintillating Fiber Detector for Muon Tomography: Multiplexing electronics

 Therefore, the maximum number of SiPM channels that can be handled by $N_\mathrm{{ele}}$ electronic channels is given by the number of combinations of any two electronics channels:

-Each electronic channel thus receives a combined signal from $N\mathrm{_{ele}-1}$ SiPM channels.
-Since the signal cluster generated in a single event typically involves one or several adjacent SiPM channels, an encoding mapping table can be systematically constructed, as illustrated in Fig.~\ref{fig:encoding}.
+Since a signal cluster generated in a single event typically involves one or several adjacent SiPM channels, an encoding mapping table can be systematically constructed, as illustrated in Fig.~\ref{fig:encoding}.
+In this scheme, the first $N_\mathrm{ele}-1$ SiPM channels (indices 1–6) are grouped and connected to the first electronic channel.
+The first SiPM channel (index 1) is then used as a common reference between the first and second electronic channels.
+Another $N_\mathrm{ele}-2$ SiPM channels (indices 7–11) are selected from the remaining channels and, together with the common reference channel, are connected to the second electronic channel.

-In the encoding scheme, the first $N\mathrm{_{ele}-1}$ SiPM channels (indices 1–6) are grouped and connected to the first electronic channel.
-The first SiPM channel (index 1) is then designated as a common reference between the first and second electronic channels.
-Subsequently, another $N\mathrm{_{ele}-2}$ SiPM channels (indices 7–11) are selected from the remaining unreferenced channels and, together with the common channel (index 1), are connected to the second electronic channel.
-Similarly, the second SiPM channel of the first electronic channel (index 2) is used as a common reference between the first and third electronic channels, while the second SiPM channel of the second electronic channel (index 7) serves as a common reference between the second and third electronic channels.
-Together with these two reference channels (indices 2 and 7), an additional $N\mathrm{_{ele}-3}$ SiPM channels (indices 12–15) are combined and connected to the third electronic channel.
-This iterative procedure continues until all SiPM channels are assigned, ensuring that each electronic channel shares at least one common SiPM channel with its neighboring channels to enable unique signal decoding.
+Similarly, the second SiPM channel of the first electronic channel (index 2) and the second SiPM channel of the second electronic channel (index 7) are used as common references for constructing the third electronic channel, to which an additional $N_\mathrm{ele}-3$ SiPM channels (indices 12–15) are connected.
+This iterative procedure continues until all SiPM channels are assigned, ensuring that each electronic channel shares at least one common SiPM channel with its neighbors to allow unique decoding.